Learning Objectives

 positive reinforcement

-increasing behaviors by presenting positive stimuli, such as food; any stimulus that, when presented after a response, strengthens the response
+increasing behaviors by presenting positive stimuli, such as food; any

 negative reinforcement

-increasing behaviors by stopping or reducing negative stimuli, such as shock; any stimulus that, when removed after a response, strengthens the response (NOT punishment)
+shock; any stimulus that, when removed after a response, strengthens the response (NOT punishment)

 punishment